Skip to content

 env:

-POSTGRES_URL: postgres://runner@localhost/testing
+POSTGRES_URL: postgres://postgres:postgres@localhost/myapp_test

 - name: Run Query Doctor

-uses: query-doctor/analyzer@v0
+uses: query-doctor/analyzer@main

 env: